 Simple English definitions for legal terms

-Read a random definition: honest claim
+Read a random definition: National Labor Relations Act

 The Electoral College is a process used in the United States to elect the President and Vice President.
 Instead of citizens directly voting for the candidates, they vote for "electors" who then vote for the President and Vice President.
 Each state has a number of electors based on their number of Representatives and Senators.
 The candidate who receives a majority of electoral votes (270) wins the election.
 This system is meant to ensure that the President represents the interests of the entire country, not just specific regions.